 Ready to get started?
 Here we go!

 Here are some of the images I created specifically to use in my email signatures, and you’re going to learn how to create your own beautiful image in just a few minutes, in Canva.

 These screenshots are some of the actual email signatures I’ve used.
 Aren’t they pretty?
 You’ll have your own customized email signatures that suit your individual style by the end of this tutorial!
 Exciting!
 The left is Gmail, and the right is Yahoo.

-1. To complete these tutorials, you’ll need a branded image, or a stock image.
+1. To complete these tutorials, you’ll need a branded image, a stock image, or your logo image.
 What’s a branded image?
 It’s an image that conveys who you are, who your business is, your look, your style.
 It can be any image of your choice!
 I am using professional styled stock photography for my background image.
 Where do these images come from?
 Lots of places!
 I mostly use Haute Chocolate and Her Creative Studio images, but you can sign up for newsletters on the following websites to get free monthly styled stock photos that you can use:

 There are TONS more places to find beautiful stock photos, but these are the ones I tend to gravitate towards because they are so feminine and beautiful and suit my current style perfectly.
 If these are not your style, look on Etsy and Creative Market and you’ll see lots of different colors and styles.

 Or maybe you already have an image that you love, such as your blog header or Facebook header, that already coordinates with your brand’s look.
 Or maybe you love taking photos and want to take your own styled photograph.
 Do whatever works best for you!